Study in UK

 |

-The following data is meant to provide you an estimate of the cost of studying in UK on the basis of academic level.
+The following data is meant to provide you with an estimate of the cost of studying in UK on the basis of academic level.
 For accurate fee details, students are advised to check the official webpage of that particular course.

-Cost of living in UK depends on various factors such as your location, type of accommodation, lifestyle, dietary habits, etc. The table given below provides an approximate monthly cost of living in UK:
+Cost of living in the UK depends on various factors such as your location, type of accommodation, lifestyle, dietary habits, etc. The table given below provides an approximate monthly cost of living in UK:

 Head |